kov191104/Movie-Metrics/README.md

 # Movie-Metrics
-Here's a sample README for a movie prediction project that uses Python and machine learning models.

 ---

 # 🎬 Movie Metrics: Movie Prediction with Python & Machine Learning

-**Movie Metrics** is a machine learning project designed to predict the success of movies using Python, based on various factors like genre, cast, director, budget, and release date.
+**Movie Metrics** is a machine learning project designed to predict movie success using Python based on various factors like genre, cast, director, budget, and release date.
 This project leverages Python libraries and machine learning algorithms to analyze historical data and provide insights into movie performance, such as box office success or ratings.

 ## Table of Contents
 - [Project Overview](#project-overview)